krzysk1/j2f_duck/README.md

 Made by Krzysztof Kaniewski, 3D model by klallo http://www.turbosquid.com/3d-models/grumman-j2f-max-free/300052

-Note that there is no 3D cockpit!
+Note that model has no 3D cockpit!